Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-The evaluation questions include three mechanism questions designed to directly test belief-based sub-mechanisms, and two decision questions which were designed to compare investors' initial contact interest and later stage investment interest.
-Considering that most venture capitalists are well-educated and market savvy enough, I usually ask a probability or percentile ranking question rather than a Likert scale question,\footnote{Similarly, \cite{brock2020discriminatory} use probability questions to replace Likert Scale questions when they recruit real Turkish bankers to evaluate different loan profiles in their lab-in-field experiment.} which has two advantages.
-First, these questions are more objective than Likert Scale questions.
-Second, the wide range from 1 to 100 provides richer and more detailed evaluation results and additional statistical power.
-This question design allows researchers to implement infra-marginal analysis and distributional analysis that explore how investor preferences change across the distribution of contact and investment interest.
-Screenshots showing the appearance of these questions are provided in Appendix \ref{sec:appendix_irr} Figure \ref{fig:Q1} and Figure \ref{fig:Q5}.
+The evaluation questions include three mechanism questions and two decision questions.
+Considering that most venture capitalists are well-educated and market savvy, I use probability or percentile ranking questions rather than Likert scale questions.\footnote{Using probability and percentile ranking questions has two advantages.
+First, these questions are more objective compared to the Likert scale.
+Second, the wide range from 1 to 100 provides richer evaluation results and additional statistical power. \cite{brock2020discriminatory} also use probability questions to replace Likert Scale questions when they recruit real Turkish bankers to evaluate different loan profiles.} This design provides continuous outcome variables, which allows researchers to implement infra-marginal analysis or distributional analysis that explore how investor preferences vary across the distribution of startups' attractiveness.
+Screenshots of evaluation questions are provided in Online Appendix \ref{sec:appendix_irr} Figure \ref{fig:Q1}, and Figure \ref{fig:Q5}.